 When a ball is hit by a football player, it either moves by rolling over the surface of the earth or it is made to cover a curved path in the air.
 In both cases, a horizontal force is said to be acting along with the motion of the ball.
 The horizontal force can be clearly seen when the ball rolls over the surface of the earth.
 One of the components of the force applied is in the horizontal direction.
 This demonstrates the existence of horizontal force in nature.

 5. Pulling a Box

 When a box tied with a string is applied with a certain amount of pull force, it starts to move in the direction of the applied force.
 The string attached to the box develops tension in it.
 The tensile force contained by the rope helps the box to move.
 The motion of the box and the direction of the applied force are both parallel to the ground.
 Hence, the force acting on the box is said to be a horizontal force.

 6. Tug of War

-In a tug of war competition, the teams holding the rope on both ends tend to pull the rope towards their side.
-The rope is held at a particular height from the ground and the position of the rope is parallel to the ground.
+In a tug of war competition, the teams holding the rope at both ends tend to pull the rope towards their side.
+The rope is held at a particular height from the ground, and the position of the rope is parallel to the ground.
 The force being exerted by both teams is parallel or horizontal in direction.
 Hence, the mechanical force here acts as a horizontal force.

-To tow a vehicle a low mass string or a rope is used to tie the towing vehicle and the vehicle that is to be towed together.
+To tow a vehicle, a low mass string or a rope is used to tie the towing vehicle and the vehicle that is to be towed together.
 The direction of the force applied by the towing vehicle is parallel to the plane surface.
 In case the vehicle moves over the slanting surface, the direction of a component of the force applied is considered.
 Out of the two components of the force, one is present along the surface of the earth and is known as the horizontal component.